dzsuhesz/hello_devops/README.md

 ## Requirements

 Node.js for node and npm
+-> download node.js and install it
--> install it with "npm install" from cmd.exe
+-> install then npm with "npm install" from cmd.exe

-## Dev mode run
+## Commands

 ### `npm start`

 Running the code on a dev server (local) without build.
-Changes in the code can be seen after reloading. http://localhost:3000
+Changes in the code can be seen after reloading.

-## Build / Production Mode
+Good for checking changes immediately. http://localhost:3000

 ### `npm run build`

-Build code into newly created "build" folder in compiled form.
+Build and run code from newly created "build" folder in compiled form.

-For running the already built
+### `npm install -g serve`

+Running from the build folder requires an installed static server.
+This command is for that.
+URL can be added after "serve".

-### `npm run build`
+### `serve -s build`

+After previous "npm" command, using this "serve" command will make your page available on the given URL.